 The analysis of dreams is another method that is sometimes used to gain insight into unconscious thoughts, needs, and desires.
-Dreams can be mysterious and their purpose is not fully understood, however, they can help a therapist discover repressed feelings that a patient may not realize existed in their conscious life.
+Dreams can be mysterious and their purpose is not fully understood, however, they can help a psychologist discover repressed feelings that a patient may not realize existed in their conscious life.

-Uses For Psychoanalytic Therapy
+Uses for Psychoanalytic Therapy

 Psychoanalytic Therapy can be used alone, or in combination with other forms of psychotherapy, to treat a wide variety of mental and emotional challenges.
 Some of those include:

 - Social anxiety disorder